 - Presentation: Agree or disagree.

 - The list of main characters and their appearance (see Lesson 1: Joining fabrics).

 - Safety pins (three each, see Main event).

 - Coloured pencils (a selection per table).

-- Felt or other fabric if you do not have fabric scissors, felt will be easier to cut than other fabrics (enough for two A5 templates each - see Main event).
+- Felt or other fabric if you do not have fabric scissors, felt will be easier to cut than other fabrics (enough for two A5 templates each see Main event).

 - Scissors (to cut paper one each).

+- Fabric scissors (if available one each, see Main event).